logux/docs/3-concepts/1-node.md

 </details>

-By default, Logux force you to use WebSocket over TLS (`wss:`) in production.
+By default, Logux forces you to use WebSocket over TLS (`wss:`) in production.
 It is important to fix the problem between WebSocket and old firewalls and routers.
 Encryption makes traffic looks like any keep-alive HTTPS connection.

-You can use WebSocket without encryption in development or with `allowDangerousProtocol`.
+You can use WebSocket without encryption in development or with `allowDangerousProtocol` option.

 If you do not want to use WebSocket, you can implementation own `Connection` class and pass it to `server` option.
 For instance, you can use `@logux/core/test-pair` in tests: